 Because you'll receive a sedative and a painkiller (analgesic), you should feel no pain, and you won't remember the procedure.
 A local anesthetic may be sprayed into your mouth to prevent you from coughing or gagging when the endoscope is inserted.

 In most cases, you'll receive medications intravenously.
 You'll lie on your left side.

 After the sedatives have taken effect:

 - The doctor inserts the endoscope through your mouth into the esophagus, the stomach and duodenum

 - The doctor examines the lining of the esophagus, stomach and upper duodenum on a screen as he or she controls the endoscope.
 Biopsies can be taken through the endoscope.
 Biopsies are tissue samples that are looked at under the microscope.

-- The test lasts approximately five to 20 minutes.
+- The test lasts approximately 5 to 20 minutes